ishpaul777/Advice-generator-app/README.md

 - [Advice Slip JSON API](https://api.adviceslip.com/)
 - [Dad joke Api](https://icanhazdadjoke.com/api)

+The designs were optimized to the following widths:

+- Mobile: 375px
+- Desktop: 1440px

 ## Live Demo

 A live version of the working website can be seen [here](https://ishpaul777.github.io/Advice-generator-app/)